Frequently Asked Questions

 What if I need to re-match with a new carrier?

 If the initial match dissolves, we can place the account on hold until at no cost for the months the account remains on hold, and then transfer the balance of the previous account to the new one upon rematch.
-There is a rematch fee of $300 to create the new account documents, review a new Gestational Agreement, and set up the new carrier with access and direct deposit.
+There is a rematch fee of up to $300 to create the new account documents, review a new Gestational Agreement, and set up the new carrier with access and direct deposit.
 The initial 18-month term will continue with the same duration remaining as when the original match was dissolved.